Facilities Use and Access Policy

 Institutions of higher education need places where members of the institution can publicly present information about programs, activities, and issues.
 While the Graduate Center has a variety of public spaces for programs, we do not have the type of visible, central location at which information tables can be set up.
 Normally, this kind of “tabling” might take place in a centrally located student center or other similar location.
 Unfortunately, our facility does not have such a space.
 Our front lobby is a site that all community members must pass through, but the ability to place tables there is significantly restricted by safety considerations related to safe passage in and out of the building.

-Only one table will be allowed in the lobby at a time.
-To facilitate free passage through the lobby, the only approved location for that table is parallel to the wall directly to the left of the entrance to the Mina Rees Library.
+- Only one table will be allowed in the lobby at a time.
+To facilitate free passage through the lobby, the only approved location for that table is parallel to the wall directly to the left of the entrance to the library.

-The tabling entity must specifically be an approved Graduate Center academic program, center, or institute, a chartered DSC organization, project, or program, or a registered staff or faculty organization.
+- The tabling entity must specifically be an approved Graduate Center academic program, center, or institute, a chartered DGSC organization, project or program, or a registered staff or faculty organization.
 Graduate Center entities may not reserve a table for use by a non-Graduate Center entity.

-Applications for tabling must be made by email to Ms. Laura Ciavarella-Sanchez, Special Assistant to the Provost (email@example.com).
+- All applications for tabling must be made by email to the Office of Student Affairs (email@example.com).
 Every effort will be made to be accommodating.
 Early requests are encouraged.
 The applicant should list the name of the Graduate Center entity making the request, the name of a specifically responsible individual, and a phone number at which the party can be reached.
 That individual will be responsible for the maintenance of the table and for the cleaning of any debris from around the table that results from the tabling.

-The Graduate Center reserves the right to limit the number of hours of tabling on a specific day based on the expected traffic in the lobby area that day.
+- The Graduate Center reserves the right to limit the number and hours of tabling on a specific day based on the expected traffic in the lobby area that day.

 Other opportunities for handing out flyers and leaflets include the Student Center, outside the Dining Commons, and in conjunction with Graduate Center events.